usnistgov/ndn-dpdk/iface/ethport/README.md

 Receive path from DPDK ethdev to TAP netif:

-1. `C.EthRxTable_RxBurst` receives a burst of Ethernet frames and calls `C.EthRxTable_Accept` on each packet to find which faces could accept it.
+1. The receive path identifies which Ethernet frames belong to the pass-through face.

+    * In RxFlow: the pass-through face has its own dedicated queue.
-2. The pass-through face is at the tail of `C.EthRxTable.head` linked list and has a `C.EthRxMatch` that matches all packets, so that it will always accept the packet if no other face has accepted it.
+    * In RxTable: the pass-through face, located at the tail of `C.EthRxTable.head` linked list, has a `C.EthRxMatch` that matches all packets, so that it will always accept the packet if no other face has accepted it.
+    * In RxTable: if the opportunistic *flow* identifies a GTP-U face but the inner IPv4+UDP header mismatches, the packet is dispatched to the pass-through face instead.
+      The *mark* value is saved in the mbuf, which could be reused by GTP-IP handler to avoid table lookup.

-3. The packet is passed to `C.EthPassthru_FaceRxInput`, which immediately transmits the packet on the TAP netif.
+2. The packet is passed to `C.EthPassthru_FaceRxInput`, which immediately transmits the packet on the TAP netif.

     * If GTP-IP handler is enabled, `C.EthGtpip_ProcessUplink` is invoked.
-      If the packet is recognized as GTP-U and matches an existing GTP-U tunnel face, the packet is modified with outer header removal.
+      If the packet is recognized as GTP-U and matches an existing GTP-U tunnel face, the packet is modified for outer header removal.
     * These operations occur in the RX thread.
       The packet does not go through the TX thread.